google/knative-gcp/docs/install/install-gcp-broker.md

 Knative Eventing allows different Broker implementations via `BrokerClass` annotation.
-If annotated with `"eventing.knative.dev/broker.class": "googlecloud"`, the `Knative-GCP` contorller will create a GCP Broker.
+If annotated with `"eventing.knative.dev/broker.class": "googlecloud"`, the `Knative-GCP` controller will create a GCP Broker.
 Compared to the default [MT Channel Based Broker](https://knative.dev/docs/eventing/broker/mt-channel-based-broker/), GCP Broker is more performant and cost-effective by reducing hops and Pub/Sub message consumption.